Congo River Rapids

 As the rest of the park has expanded in the intervening the years, the area around the Congo River Rapids has remained largely true to its original design, other than the arrival and departure of various elements of queue-line theming.
 But the passing of time has seemingly only improved the antiquated colonial theme though, and on hot days it is not unheard of to see queues of over an hour for this old stalwart.

 In recent years, many of the ride's more exciting water features have been turned off, after an incident at nearby Drayton Manor in 2017.
-As a result, features such as the Waterfalls and wave machines were switched off pending review.
-Following new HSE guidance and the return of similar features on other rides in the UK, there is hope that these features will also return to Alton Towers in the near future.
+As a result, features such as the waterfalls and wave machines were switched off pending review.
+The waterfalls finally returned to the ride in 2024, following new HSE guidance, once again giving the rapids a thrilling finale.

 Grand Canyon Rapids